linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 35 Pricing Futures and Options Contracts.md

 The intrinsic value of an option at any time is its economic value if it is exercised immediately.
 If no positive economic value would result from exercising immediately, the intrinsic value is zero.

 Computationally, the intrinsic value of a call option is the difference between the current price of the underlying asset and the strike price.
 If that difference is positive, then the intrinsic value equals that difference; if the difference is zero or negative, then the intrinsic value is set equal to zero.
-For example, if the strike price for a call option is  $100 and the current asset price is$ 105, the intrinsic value is $5.
-That is, an option buyer exercising the option and simultaneously selling the underlying asset would realize $105 from the sale of the asset, which would be covered by acquiring the asset from the option writer for $100, thereby, netting a $5 gain.
+For example, if the strike price for a call option is  \$100 and the current asset price is\$ 105, the intrinsic value is \$5.
+That is, an option buyer exercising the option and simultaneously selling the underlying asset would realize \$105 from the sale of the asset, which would be covered by acquiring the asset from the option writer for \$100, thereby, netting a \$5 gain.

 When an option has intrinsic value, it is said to be in the money.
 When the strike price of a call option exceeds the current asset price, the call option is said to be out of the money; it has no intrinsic value.
 An option for which the strike price is equal to the current asset price is said to be at the money.
 Both at-the-money and out-of-the-money options have intrinsic values of zero, because it is not profitable to exercise them.
-Our call option with a strike price of $100 would be: (1) in the money when the current asset price is more than $100, (2) out of the money when the current asset price is less than $100, and (3) at the money when the current asset price is equal to $100.
+Our call option with a strike price of \$100 would be: (1) in the money when the current asset price is more than \$100, (2) out of the money when the current asset price is less than \$100, and (3) at the money when the current asset price is equal to \$100.

 For a put option, the intrinsic value is equal to the amount by which the current asset price is below the strike price.
-For example, if the strike price of a put option is $100, and the current asset price is $92, the intrinsic value is $8.
-That is, the buyer of the put option who simultaneously buys the underlying asset and exercises the put option will net $8 by exercising.
-The asset will be sold to the writer for $100 and purchased in the market for $92.
-For our put option with a strike price of $100, the option would be: (1) in the money when the current asset price is less than $100, (2) out of the money when the current asset price exceeds $100, and (3) at the money when the current asset price is equal to $100.
+For example, if the strike price of a put option is \$100, and the current asset price is \$92, the intrinsic value is \$8.
+That is, the buyer of the put option who simultaneously buys the underlying asset and exercises the put option will net \$8 by exercising.
+The asset will be sold to the writer for \$100 and purchased in the market for \$92.
+For our put option with a strike price of \$100, the option would be: (1) in the money when the current asset price is less than \$100, (2) out of the money when the current asset price exceeds \$100, and (3) at the money when the current asset price is equal to \$100.

 # Time Premium

 The time premium of an option is the amount by which the option's market price exceeds its intrinsic value.
 The option buyer hopes that, at some time prior to expiration, changes in the market price of the underlying asset will increase the value of the rights conveyed by the option.
 For this prospect, the option buyer is willing to pay a premium above the intrinsic value.
-For example, if the price of a call option with a strike price of $100 is $9 when the current asset price is $105, then the time premium of this option is $4 (9 minus its intrinsic value of $5).
-Had the current asset price been $90 instead of $105, then the time premium of this option would be the entire $9, because the option has no intrinsic value.
+For example, if the price of a call option with a strike price of \$100 is \$9 when the current asset price is \$105, then the time premium of this option is \$4 (9 minus its intrinsic value of \$5).
+Had the current asset price been \$90 instead of \$105, then the time premium of this option would be the entire \$9, because the option has no intrinsic value.
 Clearly, other things being equal, the time premium of an option will increase with the amount of time remaining to expiration.

 An option buyer has two ways to realize the value of a position taken in the option.
 The first way is to exercise the option.
 The second way is to sell the call option for its market price.
-In the first example above, selling the call for $9 is preferable to exercising, because the exercise will realize a gain of only $5 but the sale will realize a gain of 9.
+In the first example above, selling the call for \$9 is preferable to exercising, because the exercise will realize a gain of only \$5 but the sale will realize a gain of 9.
 As this example shows, exercise causes the immediate loss of any time premium.
 It is important to note that in some circumstances, an option may be exercised prior to the expiration date.
 These circumstances depend on whether the total proceeds at the expiration date would be greater by holding the option or exercising and reinvesting any received cash proceeds until the expiration date.

 Put-Call Parity Relationship

 An important relationship holds between the price of a call option and the price of a put option on the same underlying instrument, with the same strike price and the same expiration date.
 An example can illustrate this relationship, which is commonly referred to as the put-call parity relationship.

-Our example comes from the previous chapter and assumes that a put option and a call option are available on the same underlying asset (Asset XYZ), and that both options have one month to expiration and a strike price of $100.
-The example assumes that the price of the underlying asset is $100.
-The call and put prices are assumed to be $3 and $2, respectively.
+Our example comes from the previous chapter and assumes that a put option and a call option are available on the same underlying asset (Asset XYZ), and that both options have one month to expiration and a strike price of \$100.
+The example assumes that the price of the underlying asset is \$100.
+The call and put prices are assumed to be \$3 and \$2, respectively.

 To see whether the two prices have the right relationship, consider what happens if an investor pursues this strategy: